 Far and large, real estate agents truly do their best to do their clients right.
 Most agents work hard, take shit and are unappreciated most of the time…only to be called one step above a used car salesman.

 That is why Pocket Listings Represent Everything That Is Wrong With REALTORS!

-In today’s world of “shopping around” for the best deal, it has been mentioned over and over that you can negotiate the amount of commission you would pay a real estate agent to list your home for sale.
+In today’s world of “shopping around” for the best deal, it has been mentioned over and over that you can negotiate the amount of commission you would pay a real estate broker to list your home for sale.
 This has been touted from supposed experts that claim to have some insight on the real estate industry.
 Although it is very true that all commissions are fully negotiable, the fact remains: Do you actually save any money if you list your house at a discounted commission?